 Our 1877 Steinway, the first grand piano in Ann Arbor, was used by musicians Reuben and Pauline Kempf for over 65 years to teach piano and voice lessons in their home.
 The U of M even borrowed it for early concerts in old University Hall before the U had its own grand!
 The Kempfs were very influential in early Ann Arbor cultural and musical circles.
 Both led church choirs, and Reuben helped plan the first May Festival, led the U of M Glee Club, and organized a town-gown Gesangverein (later known as the Lyra Male Chorus), which performed annually for 35 years.
 Reuben and Pauline also entertained visiting musical dignitaries such as composer Victor Herbert, concert pianist Ignace Paderewski, and contralto Mme.
 Ernestine Schumann-Heink.
 The piano remains in the Kempf House where it continues to be used for recitals, mini-concerts, and as accompaniment at special events.

-The Belle of Amherst (refreshments to follow), $60/person, please contact the
+I want to attend The Belle of Amherst (refreshments to follow), $60/person, on:

 Noon Lectures start on October 1, 2014 for our Fall Season Wednesdays, Noon to 1:00 P.M.
 Admission $2.00 (members $1.00)